tldr-pages/tldr/pages/linux/createrepo.md

 # createrepo

-> Initializes an RPM repository in the given directory, including all XML and SQLite.
+> Initializes an RPM repository in the given directory, including all XML and SQLite files.
 > More information: <https://linux.die.net/man/8/createrepo>.

 - Initialize a basic repository in a directory: